 #1.
 Taking care of yourself in the morning before you begin to take care of your tasks or business.

 Everyone knows how important having a morning routine where you implement good self-care rituals is important for your physical and mental well being, but I also have found that it significantly improves your work life or business too.
 When you get up in the mornings from a place of calmness and take care of yourself first, it allows you to go into your work day with greater energy, clarity and focus.

-Studies on high performers have shown that looking at your email and social media first thing in the morning actually decreases your productivity up to 30%!
+Studies on productive people have shown that looking at your email and social media first thing in the morning actually decreases your productivity up to 30%!
 It also increases your level of stress which we all know how detrimental stress can be to our personal lives and our business success too.

 Create a morning routine where you put self-care first before doing anything work (housework, career, business work…).
 Get up, exercise, mediate, shower, get dressed, have a healthy breakfast and take care of anything else you need to do to keep your personal and mental health at peak performance.
 This will allow you to not only have more success, but also balance your personal life better too.

 The emails and messages can wait 1 or 2 more hours before you reply to them.
 If you’re self-employed or volunteer or work remotely, set clear boundaries in your business and make taking care of yourself a priority if you want to see your business really grow.